gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

 ```

 You might see other error messages if there are other types of problems
 encountered by rclone in the batch copy process.
-For example:
+For example, the messages below
+come from the rclone tool itself:
 ```
 2022/11/08 03:51:28 ERROR : CR.kegg.gz: Failed to copy: Forbidden: Forbidden
 	status code: 403, request id: 995175177AB4CB74, host id: 9fAA3voAuShWb+iFGMlGuH1xfLTF6gVyOz+/ru8VKkf/JZFvOFl+pBmRZHtMiaFppWlHFHFKA3Au